A National Collaboration to Strengthen the Advanced Environmental Technology Education Programs at Tribal Colleges

 National PETE was able to offer Program Improvement Technical Assistance from 2008-2011 through a competitive application process (which saw as many as 11 out of a possible 36 applications per solicitation).
 Specific, on-site, one-on-one technical assistance (selected by each school from a menu of topics in support of environmental technology education) was awarded to the following schools:

 Two Faculty Development Fellows Institutes were offered during the project period.
 The 2009 Fellows Institute was held at Sitting Bull College in Fort Yates, ND.
 The Institute focused on Water on the Reservation.
 The 2010 Faculty Development Fellows Institute was held in Pablo, MT at Salish Kootenai College.
 The Institute focused on Water Management/Pollution Prevention.
 Both Institutes were designed to include field-based and laboratory exercises and learning activities, with the premise that faculty transition their experiences back into their classrooms.
 Faculty were also eligible to apply for Mini-Grants to help implement their enhanced STEM curricula.
-Attendees developed reports detailing how they utilized the information learned during the Institutes within the classroom, and these reports are available through the project website (http://ateec.org/tribal-colleges/about).
+Attendees developed reports detailing how they utilized the information learned during the Institutes within the classroom.
+Learn more about the Fellows Institutes.

 National PETE developed an additional mini-grant opportunity intended to help Tribal Colleges improve their environmental programs in July 2011.
 Applicants submitted proposals for up to $9,000.
 Four Tribal colleges applied for and received these funds: